ivancheban/when-salary/README.md

 ## Features

-- Calculates the next salary date based on current date and specific rules
+- Calculates the next salary date based on current date and specific rules.
-- Considers Ukrainian public holidays when determining salary dates
+- Considers Ukrainian public holidays when determining salary dates.
-- Provides a countdown to the next salary date
+- Provides a countdown to the next salary date.
-- Sends daily notifications about the time remaining until the next salary
+- Sends daily notifications about the time remaining until the next salary.

 ## Salary Date Rules